Zero Waste Grocery

 The Impact of Zero-impact

 Traditional grocery stores produce a significant amount of waste and environmental damage.
-ZILCH will put smart, sustainable practices into action removing the negative effects.
+ZILCH puts smart, sustainable practices into action removing the negative effects.

 1

-• Food scraps will be used for compost, sold for animal feed, or recycled by Grind2 Energy, turning inedible food waste into clean water and renewable energy.
+Food scraps will be used for compost or sold for animal feed.
 Additionally, we reduce waste by offering bulk goods and promoting the use of refillable containers.

 2

-• Over 300 bulk bins, including household and personal care products, will allow customers to reduce packaging and buy the exact amounts they need, reducing waste.
+Almost 100 bulk bins, including pantry essentials, household and personal care products, will allow customers to reduce packaging and buy the exact amounts they need, reducing waste.

 3

-• Local produced goods ensure freshness while also minimizing greenhouse gas emissions via the transportation of goods to our store.
-Our equipment will be reused, energy-efficient, and eventually we will achieve carbon offsets.
+Locally produced goods ensure freshness while also minimizing greenhouse gas emissions via the transportation of goods to our store.
+Our equipment, supplies, and fixtures will be reused, energy-efficient, and eventually we will achieve carbon offsets.

 4

-• Non-sustainable agriculture practices lead to soil degradation.
-According to the United Nations’ Food and Agricultural Organization (FAO), a third of the world’s soil is now moderately too highly degraded.
+Non-sustainable agriculture practices lead to soil degradation.
+According to the United Nations’ Food and Agricultural Organization (FAO), a third of the world’s soil is now moderately to highly degraded.
 Source: BBC

 Learn More About Zero Waste